Navigating a second year of COVID is hard for everyone. But if you’re not getting enough quality sleep, it can feel nearly impossible.

 There are always going to be more things to do than there is time to do them.
 It’s easy to give up a few hours of sleep here and there in exchange for checking a few more things off your never-ending to-do list.
 However, prioritizing sleep every night—yes, every night— will have you feeling better, more capable, and more productive in the long run.

-When you need a little more than a good night’s sleep to get back to feeling like your healthiest self, you can schedule a virtual doctor’s visit and get the care you need without having to leave your home.
-With the Solv app, you can book a same-day telemedicine appointment and get the healthcare you need, without losing sleep over concerns about getting or spreading coronavirus.
-Download the app today.
+When you need a little more than a good night’s sleep to get back to feeling like your healthiest self, schedule a virtual doctor’s visit and get the care you need without leaving your home.
+Download the Solv app today.